Rouhani says Iran willing to forswear nuclear arms: TV interview

 Speaking to the U.S. network at his presidential compound in Tehran, Rouhani said the tone of a letter he had received from President Barack Obama, part of a recent exchange of messages between the leaders, was “positive and constructive.”

-Questions remain about how much bargaining room Khamenei, a staunch promoter of Iran’s nuclear program, will give his negotiators, whether in secret talks with Washington or in multilateral discussions with major powers.
+Questions remain about how much bargaining room Khamenei, a staunch promoter of Iran’s nuclear program, will give Rouhani’s government, whether in secret talks with Washington or in multilateral discussions with major powers.

-Comments on Tuesday by Khamenei about the need for “flexibility” suggests a new willingness at the highest level to explore a compromise solution to Tehran’s dispute with the West.
+Comments on Tuesday by Khamenei about the need for “flexibility” suggest a new willingness at the highest level to explore a compromise solution to Tehran’s dispute with the West.

 ‘COMPLETE AUTHORITY’